Please enable JavaScript in your browser to complete this form.

 This page may contain affiliate links, in which I get a commission for recommending a product to you.

 Candied bacon roses are one of the most fun recipes you can make and it’s super-versatile for any different holiday occasion.
-Mothers’ Day, Father’s Day, Valentine’s Day – it doesn’t mater, these will be a favorite and show-stopper every singe time.
+Mother’s Day, Father’s Day, Valentines Day – it doesn’t matter, these will be a favorite and show-stopper every single time.
+Bacon flowers are simply the best fake roses that one could imagine.
+Anything that’s in a rose shape actually!

 Seasoning for this recipe: Queen Bee